Vietnam Veterans and Mesothelioma

 Asbestos Use in the Military

 The heaviest use of asbestos by the U.S. military was between the 1930s to the mid-1970s.
 This puts Vietnam veterans at a heightened risk of developing toxic, life-threatening illnesses caused by asbestos exposure.
-Asbestos was used in abundance in bunkers, on planes and ships, wiring in mess halls and other buildings, and in various other areas.[1]
-If you served during Vietnam and have been diagnosed with an asbestos-related illness, you have options for compensation and care through the VA.[2]

-Vietnam Veterans
+Vietnam Navy Veterans

-Out of all of the branches in the military, Vietnam veterans who served in the Navy run the highest risk of developing life-threatening asbestos illnesses.
+Out of all of the branches of the military, Vietnam veterans who served in the Navy run the highest risk of developing life-threatening asbestos illnesses.
 Ships were packed with asbestos-containing materials (ACMs) during the entire span of the Vietnam War, continuing a much earlier trend.[4]

-During the 1930s, the Navy started adding ACMs to its ships for its ability to contain fires and its affordability and ease of use.
+During the 1930s, the Navy added ACMs to its ships because they could contain fires and were affordable and easy to use.
 Although the Surgeon General of the U.S. Navy warned that asbestos was harmful to human health, the Navy continued to use the dangerous mineral for decades, well into and throughout the Vietnam era.
-Almost every military ship during the Vietnam War era was built and repaired with asbestos materials, from the tiling on the ships’ flooring to electrical wiring, piping systems, and more.

-Although asbestos use at this time wasn’t new, it was at its peak during the Vietnam War era.
-Veterans who served in any branch of the military during this time (1956-1975) are at special risk of developing malignant mesothelioma and other illnesses caused by asbestos exposure.
-Vietnam veterans who worked the following jobs carry the biggest risk:
+Although asbestos use wasn’t new, it was at its peak during the Vietnam War era.
+Veterans who served in any military branch during this time are at special risk of developing malignant mesothelioma and other illnesses caused by asbestos exposure.

 - Mechanics